Skip to the main content

 Why is a Portrait of a Graduate Important?

 The workforce of tomorrow is projected to face multiple challenges.
-Some of these challenges are job outsourcing and rising competition because of globalization, job displacement because of automation and artificial intelligence, and the emergence of the gig economy which will lead to fewer benefits and security of traditional employment options (Edmentum, 2024).
+Some of these challenges are job outsourcing and rising competition because of globalization, job displacement because of automation and artificial intelligence, and the emergence of the gig economy, which will lead to fewer benefits and security of traditional employment options (Edmentum, 2024).
 Districts implementing Portrait of a Graduate frameworks are worried that the education system currently in place is not robust enough to give students the competencies they need to overcome these challenges.

 So they’re looking toward a Portrait of a Graduate because of its unique way of creating well-rounded humans who can begin building the competencies that will make them successful after graduation and far into their futures.
 It helps with shifting a district’s focus from assessment scores to an educational system that promotes real-world applications and fosters student agency and engagement in the classroom (Getting Smart, 2024).
 Ultimately, creating humans who can think critically, solve problems, and approach new challenges and situations with empathy and curiosity so that they can adapt to the rise and fall of the upcoming workforce.